 Mid-Century Modern Velvet Bench Loveseat Sofa

-Get a sofa with legs and ‘organic lines’ which allows circulation of air and a brighter room …Apparently.
+Get a couch with legs and ‘organic lines’ which allows circulation of air and a brighter room …Apparently.
 No but seriously, organic lines are those that are found in nature, ones which flow naturally.
-The above sofa is a mid century green velvet sofa.
+The mid century modern furniture legs are the main feature here.
+The above couch is a mid century green velvet sofa.
 Honestly, I’m struggling to see where the organic lines are but it’s a pretty cool sofa none the less.
 The sofa also comes with the prestige Amazon’s choice sticker, ooo lala.
+Level up your home or apartment with this mid century modern couch.

 Rivet Sloane Mid-Century Modern Armchair